Hendrixer/intro-nextjs-v2-instructions/lessons/03-Pages/C-navigation.md

 ## Using the Link component

-In place of an anchor tag, we can use the `Link` component from `next/link` to handle click interactions that translate to page naviations.
+In place of an anchor tag, we can use the `Link` component from `next/link` to handle click interactions that translate to page navigations.
 It's easier than ever to use.

 ```tsx
 import Link from "next/link";